 - Maysles Documentary Center at 343 Malcolm X Boulevard in Harlem

-You can apply to either the Brooklyn or Harlem Microcollege at any of the three locations.
-Finalists will be contacted to set up interviews, and will be asked to complete the FAFSA form.
+You can apply to either the Brooklyn or Harlem Microcollege at either location.
+Finalists will be contacted to set up an interview on Zoom, and will be asked to complete the FAFSA form.

 No standardized tests or placement exams are required.
 There is no application fee to apply to the Bard Microcolleges.

 Interested in learning more about the tuition-free Bard Microcolleges?
 Join us at an upcoming Open House!